Renormalizability of nonlocal quantum gravity coupled to matter: Scalar-tensor model: power counting

 Note that, for diagrams containing only gravity lines, the estimate \eq{om53} of the superficial degree of divergence reproduces the well-known result of pure Stelle gravity \cite{Stelle:1976gc}.
 In fact, as mentioned before, the theory~\eqref{act-UV-gen} in $D=4$ dimensions can be regarded as Stelle gravity coupled to a fourth-derivative scalar field; thus, they coincide when the scalar field is switched off.

 Before considering each of the cases in item (iv) separately, an observation concerning the vertices with four derivatives is in order.
 Since all the coefficients $a_1$, $a_2$, $a_3$, $b_1$, $b_2$, $b_3$, $c_1$, $c_2$ and $c_3$ of the terms in the action~\eqref{act-UV-gen} that generate such vertices do not depend on $\ph$, the only dependence these terms can have on the scalar field is through its derivative, $\nabla \ph$.
-Thus, it is immediate to see that \emph{there will always be at least one derivative associated to each scalar line in the vertices with four derivatives}.\footnote{This result is true even upon integration by parts in the classical action, since vertices are defined as higher-order functional derivatives and are invariant under this operation.} In particular, an external scalar line originated from a vertex of this type will always contribute to the number $d$ of derivatives in the external lines.\footnote{As we discuss in Appendix~\ref{AppB}, this important feature is related to the fact that the underlying local action~\eq{action-localEq1} is minimally coupled to gravity.
-If matter fields are nonminimally coupled in the local action~\eq{action-localEq1}, the above result is not true anymore.
-In this case, the coefficients $a_{1,2,3}$, $b_{1,2,3}$ and $c_{1,2,3}$ would depend on $\ph$, with severe consequences on the power-counting renormalizability of the model.} The situation is analogous to the one considered in \cite{Stelle:1976gc} in the context of four-derivative gravity, in which there is a linkage between derivatives and the lines corresponding to scalar and ghost fields.
+Thus, it is immediate to see that \emph{there will always be at least one derivative associated to each scalar line in the vertices with four derivatives}.\footnote{This result is true even upon integration by parts in the classical action, since vertices are defined as higher-order functional derivatives and are invariant under this operation.} In particular, an external scalar line originated from a vertex of this type will always contribute to the number $d$ of derivatives in the external lines.
+The situation is analogous to the one considered in \cite{Stelle:1976gc} in the context of four-derivative gravity, in which there is a linkage between derivatives and the lines corresponding to scalar and ghost fields.
 Therefore, although formula~\eq{om53} does not explicitly depend on $V_4$, the increase on the number of external scalar lines originated from these vertices can only reduce $\om(\mathcal{G})$, thus improving the convergence of the loop integrals.

 In order to keep track of the powers of $\ph$ that can appear in the counterterms, let us assume that the potential has the form of a monomial, \be V(\ph) = \la \ph^\ell . \ee We can now continue the analysis of the structure of divergences, expanding the cases (a)-(c) of the above item (iv): \begin{itemize} \item[(a)] The divergences involve terms with $d=4$ derivatives.
 In what concerns the pure gravity sector, they correspond to the curvature-squared terms in~\eqref{1x}.
 Regarding the scalar field, notice that since $V_0=V_2=0$, all vertices in such diagrams have four derivatives and, according to the above observation, there will always be at least one derivative acting upon each scalar line.
 Therefore, the divergences can be at most quartic in $\nabla\ph$ or quadratic in $\Box\ph$, corresponding to the structures in~\eqref{1x} with coefficients $b_{1,2,3}$ and $c_{1,2,3}$ (apart from topological and boundary terms).